DeRaafMedia/ProjectIrrationalMondriaan/README.md

 ===========================

-The Irrational Mondriaan series is an exploration of how willing viewers are to interact with interactive paintings.
-I don't see the paintings as the art but the reactions of the public.
+The Irrational Mondriaan series is an exploration of how willing viewers are to interact with these interactive paintings.

+I don't see the paintings as the art, but the reactions of the public.
+How do they deal with their own conflicts between rationality and urge of irrationality (or otherway around).
+How does the exhibition room look with only introvert people in it?
+How does the same exhibition room look full with extraverted people?
+How does a mix of people look?

 The paintings in rest are digital reproductions of Mondriaan paintings.
 I choose Mondriaan paintings because to me they have a philopsophy to 'deconstruct' a composition to it's fundamentals.
 Horizontals, verticals, if color is used it's just a minimal pallet of reds, yellows and blues.
 I perceive these paintings as a pure 'rational' modus operandi.